carpentries/instructor-training/episodes/08-motivation.md

 (i.e., we need to change the system because it produces these disparities).
-We can also not highlight people based on their identity with a minority group; for example, it's not a good idea to say something like "I'm so glad you're here because we don't get enough women in programming."
+We can also not highlight people based on their identity with a minority group; for example, it's not a good idea to say something like "I'm so glad you're here because we do not get enough women in programming."
 That may sound positive, but draws attention to the stereotype that women aren't good at programming.

 > ## Never Learn Alone